Resinchem/LED-Matrix-Clock_WS2812b/mqtt/README.md

 # MQTT Topic Commands and States

-### MQTT use is technically optional, but many features can only be used via MQTT
+### MQTT use is technically optional, but many features (such as text mode) can only be used via MQTT

 See the MQTT PAGE of the wiki for additional information.